 - For cake topper, place pattern of your choice under waxed paper; tape both to work surface.
 Completely outline edges; let dry for 10 minutes.
 To reserved 1/2 cup icing, stir in remaining 2-3 teaspoons water to thin.
 Fill in outline of cake topper with thinned icing, using the same tip.
 Let dry completely, thin place in an airtight container to store before use.

 - CAKE: Line two greased 12-in. round baking pans with parchment or waxed paper; grease and flour paper and set aside.
 In a bowl, cream shortening and sugar.
 Add eggs, one at a time, beating well after each.
 Combine the flour, baking powder and salt; add to the creamed mixture alternately with the milk.
 Stir in additional cake ingredients based on the desired cake flavor.
 Pour into prepared pans.
-Bake at 350° for 50-55 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 50-55 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks to cool completely.

 - FROSTING: In a large bowl, cream the butter, shortening and confectioners' sugar until well combined.
 Beat in milk, vanilla and salt until mixture becomes light and fluffy.